Parkkeo1/CS-Py/README.md

 # CS-Py
 A Python Project that uses Valve's game state integration service to augment the player experience in Counter-Strike: Global Offensive.
 By Isaac Park, CS Major @ UIUC.

-12/22/17: Switch to Flask successful (I think).
-Will be implementing SQLite3 DB functionality instead of using Flask-Session.
-TODO: put received data into pandas dataframe, then insert dataframe contents into sql table.
-Create DB file.

-### Current Project Objectives (By Priority)
+### Project Objectives (By Priority)
-1. Implement by-round data storage for statistical analysis using Pandas dataframes
+1. Implement by-round data storage for statistical analysis using Pandas dataframes #### Completed 12/23/17
-2. Integrate SQL database functionality and store player data by individual rounds.
+2. Integrate SQL database functionality and store player data by individual rounds. #### Completd 12/23/17
 3. Integrate Logitech's RGB SDK for its gaming mice to trigger colors depending on in-game events.
 4. Develop front-end GUI for the program (probably an in-web-browser application) to display player statistics and graphs
 5. Develop full-screen (transparent) overlay to be used on top of the CSGO application as a live statistics display for the player.